bertvv/ansible-role-dhcp/README.md

 This role is able to set (some) global options, and to specify subnet declarations.

+See the [test playbook](tests/test.yml) for a working example of a DHCP server with two subnets.
+This section is mainly a reference of all supported options.

 ### Global options

 The following variables, when set, will be added to the global section of the DHCP configuration file.
 There is no default value, so when they are not set, they will be left out.